hafbau/lecture_notes/w7d4-new/README.md

 - **What are the most important things we know about hooks?**

-- rule 1: only use inside of components
+- Rule 1: only use inside of components
-- Can’t be in a any statement e.g conditional or a loop
+- Can’t be embedded a any statement e.g conditional or a loop
 - They allow functional components to not be dumb anymore i.e to include state
-- No more class components
+- No more class components :)
 - We've seen `useEffect` and `useState`